iqbalyarkhan/old-website/content/2020-01-26--Binary-Search-Trees.md

 ### Conclusion

 Binary search trees work well with randomized data where a node can have both left and right children.
 However, if our data is partially sorted, our tree may degenerate to a linked list.
 Think about what would happen if we insert numbers from 0 till 7 in a tree.
 Each node added would be the right child of its parent node.
 This would defeat the purpose of a binary search tree.
-In cases like these, we need to rebalance our tree so that we can take advantage of the $lgN$ properties of a tree.
+In cases like these, we need to re-balance our tree so that we can take advantage of the $lgN$ properties of a tree.
 I'll talk more about balanced trees in my AVL tree post and red-black tree post.

 ### Problems